-To receive 3 credits, students must complete 156 hours of fieldwork (i.e., 52 hours of fieldwork for each academic credit).
+For each unit of academic credit, a student must complete 52 hours of fieldwork during the semester (i.e., 4 hours/week over the 13 weeks of the semester).
 Students may schedule time in any way that works for the student and the field supervisor.
 Students should make sure they and their field supervisor have a clear understanding about the student’s schedule.

-Once the student is ready to begin work at the placement, the student should sit down with a calendar and count the number of weeks remaining in the semester, taking account of holidays, and calculate the number of placement work hours per week needed to meet the target number of hours.
-If a student wishes to finish work at the placement a week before classes end, and the externship supervisor agrees, calculate the weekly hours accordingly.
+Once the student has arranged the placement, the student should count the number of weeks remaining in the semester, taking account of holidays, and calculate the number of placement work hours per week needed to meet the target number of hours.
+If a student wishes to finish work at the placement before classes end, and the field supervisor agrees, calculate the weekly hours accordingly.

 Learning Agenda or Contract

-Students must meet with the attorney supervising their practicum and draft a learning agenda (sometimes referred to as a “Learning Contract”).
-This Contract is essentially a statement of the student’s goals in undertaking the externship and ideas on how to accomplish them.
+Students will meet with the attorney supervising their practicum and draft a learning agenda (sometimes referred to as a “Learning Contract”).
+This Contract is essentially a statement of the student’s goals in undertaking the practicum and ideas on how to accomplish them.
 The purpose of this document is for the student to consider what is most important to them in the experience and to encourage students to plot a tentative course to achieve those goals.
 A student’s experience in the field will be shaped primarily by how carefully the student formulates goals.
-If students engage with the fieldwork passively, waiting to receive whatever comes the student’s way, the externship supervisor will determine the student’s experience.
+If students engage with the fieldwork passively, waiting to receive whatever comes their way, the field supervisor will determine the student’s experience.
 On the other hand, if students have specific goals and pursue them, these goals will lead the student to the types of experience they desire.

 Before drafting the agenda, consider what lawyers in the office might do: